 RECOMMENDED PRODUCT Krill Oil + Astaxanthin (60 Servings)

-Furthermore, Krill oil naturally contains the world’s most powerful antioxidant Astaxanthin, which helps fight free radical damage and oxidative stress and plays a crucial role in reducing inflammation of the cardiovascular and immune system [R].
-This can be a crucial element, especially if you’re training on a consistent basis.
+Furthermore, Krill oil naturally contains a potent and powerful antioxidant Astaxanthin.
+Astaxanthin has been shown to fight free radical damage and oxidative stress and plays a crucial role in reducing inflammation of the cardiovascular and immune system [R].
+This can be a beneficial anti-inflammatory element especially if you’re training on a consistent basis.

 RELATED ARTICLE The World’s Most Powerful Antioxidant Astaxanthin